fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 Next, let's make the lines respect the "**lineWidth**" variable, and also make the lines move!
 The update to "**lineWidth**" won't actually change anything, but it will allow us to make it shrink later in the tutorial!

-To animate the lines, we will use some maths to make the y position of the end of each line move vertically across the screen, and, when it reaches the end of the screen, make it wrap around to the other side.
+To animate the lines, we will use some maths to make the y position of the end of each line move vertically across the screen, and then, when it reaches the end of the screen, make it wrap around to the other side.
 We will make the first line scan downwards, and the second line scan upwards.
 We can use the "**counter**" variable to drive the animation, and we can divide it by 10 to slow it down.

 * Update your "**do line**" function so that it respects "**lineWidth**", and animates the lines: